setohe0909/mindsdb-cli/README.md

 - **Query Execution**: Run SQL queries and predictions
 - **Beautiful CLI**: Clean interface with helpful banners and status messages
 - **Cross-platform**: Works on macOS, Linux, and Windows
+- **🚧 Coming Soon**: Embedded MindsDB support - no separate installation required!

 ## 📦 Installation

 ### Prerequisites

 - Go 1.20 or higher
-- Access to a MindsDB instance
+- Access to a MindsDB instance (local or cloud)

 ### Build from Source